alielw/APS-NGS-day1-PM/README.md

 		cd /fastdata/$USER/2.assemble_transcripts/60A
 		head Hmel2.gff

-* How many transcripts are there in the gff file?
-You can count this with Unix (`wc -l`) and minus one for the header.
+* How many line are there in the gff file?
+You can count this with Unix (`wc -l`).

         wc -l Hmel2.gff

+* How many genes are there in the gff file?
+You can count this with Unix (`grep`).

+		grep -c "gene" Hmel2.gff

 * Make an executable script where you can specify the job requirements for StringTie.